 Is Statutory Rape a Misdemeanor or Felony

-California statutory rape law says that these charges can be either a misdemeanor or felony.
+These charges can be either a misdemeanor or felony in California.
 In cases involving people who are no more than three years apart in age, the charges will be a misdemeanor.
 If the age difference is greater than three years, the prosecutor will decide whether to charge the crime as a misdemeanor or felony based on the defendant’s criminal background and the specifics of the case.
 In these cases, your criminal defense attorney may be able to convince the prosecutor to charge the crime as a misdemeanor rather than a felony.

 Penalties for Statutory Rape